ASCI 001 Introduction to Animal Science

 ASCI 112 Small Ruminant Science

-Survey of sheep and goat industries; management of commercial, purebred and small farm flocks; selecting, feeding, breeding and basic care of small ruminants plus marketing of sheep, goats and their products.
-Laboratory required.
+Survey of sheep and goat industries, including management of commercial, purebred and small farm flocks.
+This course will cover selection, feeding, breeding, and basic care and husbandry of small ruminants plus marketing of sheep, goats and their products.

 ASCI 113 Farm Animal Biology

-This course is an introduction to the scientific concepts of farm animal biology.
-The objective of the course is to familiarize students with basic biological concepts of farm animals.
+This course is an introduction to the scientific concepts of farm animal anatomy and physiology.
+The objective of the course is to familiarize students with major organ systems and species differences of farm animals.
 Laboratory exercise will include hands-on training of the anatomy and physiology of domesticated farm animals for those students seeking employment or advanced degrees in the animal sciences.

 ASCI 123 Horse Production

 The course is designed to give students a broad basis of information for decision making in the management and operation of a horse herd from broodmare health to foaling.
-Herd health, stallion handling, cost of production, reproductive efficiency and marketing will be evaluated.
+Herd health, stallion, mare and foal handling, cost of production, reproductive efficiency, artificial insemination and marketing will be evaluated.
+The use of equine software and technology will also used in the class.

 ASCI 124 Equine Training